-The following parts of the woodburning stove are warranted to be free of defects in material and workmanship for a period of one year from the date you receive it: The thermostat assembly, handles, glass door panels, cement, and gasketing.
-Any of these items found to be defective will be repaired or replaced at no charge, upon the return of the part with postage prepaid to a Vermont Castings Authorized Dealer.
+The following parts of the Resolute Acclaim are warranted to be free of defects in material and workmanship for a period of one year from the date you receive it.
+These parts are the handles, glass door panel, all firebricks, cement and gasketing.
+Any of these items found to be defective will be repaired or replaced at no charge, upon the return of said part to an Authorized Dealer with postage prepaid.